Mohinder Amarnath Height, Age, Wife, Children, Family, Biography & More

 - After the successful triumph in the 1983 World Cup, saw the decline in his career where he could only manage 11 runs in two games against visiting Pakistan and only one run in six innings against Caribbeans.
 He lost his place again in the team.
 Though, he was named as one of the five Wisden cricketers of 1984.

 - Later on, he was good with both bat and ball against England at home.
 Also, he was good scoring 116 runs against Sri Lanka at Kandy in 1986 where India nearly won that match.
-His good form continued against Australia as well but was criticised for scoring just three runs in 41 minutes where India needed quick runs to win that match.
+His good form continued against Australia as well but was criticized for scoring just three runs in 41 minutes where India needed quick runs to win that match.
 In late 1986, he scored the final century of his Test career (116 runs) against Sri Lanka at Nagpur.
 This was the only century of his career on the winning side in international cricket.

 - This followed up with 89 runs against Pakistan in Madras in 1986-87.
-He lost the tempo from there on and could score even a fifty in the next eight tests against Pakistan and West Indies.
+He lost the tempo from there on and couldn’t score even a fifty in the next eight tests against Pakistan and West Indies.
 He suffered huge setbacks against legendary swing bowler Wasim Akram.
 His final series against West Indies saw the fall of the World Cup hero where he couldn’t do much with the bat and ball.

-- Followed the controversy where he called the selectors “a bunch of jokers” frustrated with his exclusion from the squad, then he played only one test match in 1988 in Madras against West Indies.
+- Following the controversy where he called the selectors “a bunch of jokers” frustrated with his exclusion from the squad, then he played only one test match in 1988 in Madras against West Indies.
 Though, he appeared in Sharjah and Nehru Cup in 1989 in an ODIs where he couldn’t do much this time.
 Thus, ending up a glorifying journey of a champion cricketer who was later acclaimed by a lot of critics.

 - Based on the story of the 1983 Cricket World Cup, a movie named “83” was released where Saqib Saleem portrayed the role of Mohinder Amarnath.
-It also features Ranveer Singh and Deepika Padukone alongside.

 - Post-retirement he coached Bangladesh in the 1990s and the Morrocco Cricket team for a short stint.
 However, he was sacked from that position when Bangladesh failed to qualify for the 1996 Cricket World Cup.
 Other than this, he also hosted a show named cricket with” Mohinder Amarnath where he took the interview of master blaster Sachin Tendulkar when he was just 15 years old in 1988.
 He also turned down an offer to coach the Indian team in 2005 where he was picked among four candidates.